Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Python-Programming/Explore the Value of Automation/Readme.md

 ________________________________________
 2. Test Automation

-•	What is it?
+### Test Automation
+- **What is it?**
   Uses scripts and tools to test software automatically after changes.
+- **Tools:**

-•	Tools: Selenium, JUnit, TestNG, Cypress.
+  Selenium, JUnit, TestNG, Cypress.
+- **Benefits:**
-•	Benefits: Faster than manual testing, reduces human error, supports continuous integration.
+  Faster than manual testing, reduces human error, supports continuous integration.
+- **Challenges:**
-•	Challenges: High setup cost, maintaining scripts takes time, not all tests can be automated.
+  High setup cost, maintaining scripts takes time, not all tests can be automated.
+- **Real-world Example:**
-•	Real-world Example: Selenium used for automated web testing in an e-commerce site to validate shopping cart functionality.
+  Selenium used for automated web testing in an e-commerce site to validate shopping cart functionality.
+- **Diagram:**
-•	Diagram: Selenium workflow showing test scripts → browser automation → results.
+  Selenium workflow showing test scripts → browser automation → results.

 ________________________________________
 3. Deployment Automation

-•	What is it?
+### Deployment Automation
+- **What is it?**
   Automates moving code to a usable format for testing or production.
+- **Tools:**
-•	Tools: Jenkins, Ansible, Docker, Kubernetes.
+  Jenkins, Ansible, Docker, Kubernetes.
+- **Benefits:**
-•	Benefits: Reduces deployment errors, speeds up releases, makes rollback easier.
+  Reduces deployment errors, speeds up releases, makes rollback easier.
+- **Challenges:**
-•	Challenges: Needs skilled people, complex for large systems, security risks if misconfigured.
+  Needs skilled people, complex for large systems, security risks if misconfigured.
+- **Real-world Example:**
-•	Real-world Example: Docker and Kubernetes used to deploy microservices in production for a cloud-based application.
+  Docker and Kubernetes used to deploy microservices in production for a cloud-based application.
+- **Diagram:**
-•	Diagram: Docker & Kubernetes deployment showing containers → pods → cluster.
+  Docker & Kubernetes deployment showing containers → pods → cluster.

 ________________________________________
 ***Tool Comparison Table*